David-Ernstsson/DavioGrammarQuestPublic/privacy-policy.md

 ## Links to Third Party Websites
 We do not have any links to third party websites.

-## Changes To This Privacy Policy is effective as of 2024-09-10 and will remain in effect except with respect to any changes in its provisions in the future, which will be in effect immediately after being posted on this page.
+## Changes To This Privacy Policy
+This Privacy Policy is effective as of 2024-09-10 and will remain in effect except with respect to any changes in its provisions in the future, which will be in effect immediately after being posted on this page.
 We reserve the right to update or change our Privacy Policy at any time and you should check this Privacy Policy periodically.
 If we make any material changes to this Privacy Policy, we will notify you by placing a prominent notice in our app.